 This isn't a necessity, but it will be really awesome to be able to stay up late around a campfire and wake up early with the sunrise on our own land!
 It will also make it easier for us to really spend a whole day on the land both for work and play!

 Step 3 (2019): Underground Electric, Pump House, and Bathroom Built 1.
 Septic Tank and Leach Field Installed We have the engineered blueprints/design, the site location, and the building permit completed last year (2018).
 Installed 8/2019!!!
-Check it out in the video below, or at this link where you can also like and subscribe!
+And then we had to plant grass seed over the leach field to prevent erosion....Be sure to check out that video (below) as well!
+Check both videos out below, or at this link where you can also like and subscribe!
 Thanks :-)